 Hiring an unqualified driver

 Commercial truck drivers must meet federal standards for operating a semi-truck.
-If a driver’s qualifications have lapsed—or he was never qualified to begin with—his employer can be held liable for the damage he causes.
+If a truck driver’s qualifications have lapsed—or he was never qualified to begin with—his employer can be held liable for the damage he causes.

 Dangerous loads